 If you’re trying to concentrate on a project, you have to be sure you’re staying hydrated.
 In a 2014 study, researchers found that a water loss of only 1 to 2 percent could impair cognitive performance, resulting in poor concentration, increased reaction time, short-term memory problems, moodiness, and anxiety.

 In a large 2018 review, researchers evaluated data from 33 studies and found that mild dehydration significantly affected attention, motor coordination, and executive function.
-In another small study on women, mild dehydration caused the participants to commit 12 percent more errors in a card game than they did when fully hydrated.
+Also, in another small study on women, mild dehydration caused the participants to commit 12 percent more errors in a card game than they did when fully hydrated.

 How might a person become slightly dehydrated?
 It can happen in all sorts of situations, whether you’re exercising hard or working at the computer.
 If you’re hiking at only a moderate intensity, you could become mildly dehydrated in just an hour.
 If you’re running in the hot weather, it could happen in only a half hour.

-The important thing is to realize that if you’re feeling a little “off,” it could be that you need to rehydrate.
+Tips for Staying Hydrated: The important thing is to realize that if you’re feeling a little “off,” it could be that you need to rehydrate.
 Pay attention to your thirst, to any symptoms that you may be feeling and to your urine color to keep yourself properly hydrated.

 10 Tips for Staying Hydrated